-- Be notified when a tenant wishes to make any changes to their rental premises.
+- Be notified when a tenant wishes to make any changes to their rented unit.

 As a Pennsylvania landlord you are responsible for:

-- Maintaining habitable standards within the rental unit.
+- Maintaining habitable standards within the rental property.
 This means providing a space that’s safe, healthy, and free from things that could cause serious harm.

 - Making requested or needed repairs within a reasonable period of time.

 - Keeping their rented premises clean and free from health hazards.

 - Keeping track of financials, taxes, utilities, and maintenance.

 - Following the state’s legal eviction process when evicting a tenant.

 An Overview of the Pennsylvania Landlord-Tenant Law